m8ngotree/mlsys/progress.md

 # Progress

+## December 16
+Day 31 of ML Systems: I started working on a fused GEMM / MXFP8 dequantization kernel.
+I spent time writing out the tile loading and learning how to manage the scales while tiling.

 ## December 9
 Day 30 of ML Systems: I started working on my MXFP / NVFP quantization/dequentization kernels.